Frequently Asked Questions

 • 100 to 199 courses are upper division

 Upper-division courses are designed for more experienced college students, those in their third year and beyond.
-These courses focus on the depth of a subject or topic and often require prerequisite knowledge. - Do I need to take any courses outside of my major?
+These courses focus on the depth of a subject or topic and often require prerequisite knowledge

-For transfer students specifically, you need to fulfill the following in addition to your major requirements, even if you came in with an IGETC:
+• As a transfer student, you will need to fulfill the following in addition to your major requirements, even if you came in with an IGETC.

 • Upper Division Writing Class